astronomer/docs/astro/deploy-history.md

 1. In the Astro UI, select a Deployment.
 2. Click **Deploy History**

-For each deploy, the **Deploy History** table shows the user that made the deploy, when they made the deploy, what image they used, and any descriptions they added to the deploy.
+For each deploy, the **Deploy History** table shows the user who made the deploy, when they made the deploy, what image they used, the type of deploy, and any descriptions they added to the deploy.

+### Types of deploys

+There are different types of deploys, which are shared in the Deploy History table.
+You can read more about the different deploy options in [Deploy code to Astro](deploy-code.md).
+These deploy types include:

+    - Image-only deploy
+    - DAG-only deploy
+    - GitHub deploy
+    - (*Private Preview*) dbt project deploy

 ## Add a description to a deploy